|Tue 1/26||@ Lamar Community College||Lamar, CO||6:00 PM (MT)||63-61(W)||1-0|

 Cell: (806) 662-1246

-Coach Wheatly is beginning his second season assisting with the Frank Phillips Women’s Basketball program.
+Coach Wheatly is entering his third (3) season as Assistant Coach for the Frank Phillips Women’s Basketball program.

-Prior to arriving in Borger, Wheatly played at West Texas A&M where they made the Final Four during his last season there.
+Prior to arriving in Borger, Wheatly played at West Texas A&M, making and playing in an Elite Eight and a Final Four during his time there.
 Wheatly also spent 2 years assisting the women’s program under Head Coach Kristen Mattio at WTAMU where they made the Elite Eight during the 2016-17 season.

 Wheatly graduated from West Texas A&M University with his B.S in Sports and Exercise Science and is currently working towards his Masters in Sports Management.